 Data lakes: Why use them for IoT analytics?

 An IoT data lake is a way for you to store your IoT data over time.
 Later, you can access your IoT data for historical analytics.
-Offloading to an IoT data lake enables you to:
+Offloading to an IoT data lake enables you to build and retain experiences with data, store data cost effectively, and use that data without impacting the performance of your IoT solution.
+You can use historical analytics in an IoT data lake to:

 When choosing a data lake for IoT analytics, ask: